NgHe/Lenovo-WTB/README.md

 # WTB-page
-#was responsable for Lenovo EAST&MEA regions, this is the new Where-To_Buy page after service migration project.
+#was responsable for Lenovo EAST&MEA regions, this is the new Where-To-Buy page after service migration project.
-->